apache/arrow/docs/source/cpp/streaming_execution.rst

 Motivation
 ----------

-For many complex computations, successive direct `invocation of compute functions <invoking-compute-functions>` is not feasible in either memory or computation time.
+For many complex computations, successive direct :ref:`invocation of compute functions <invoking-compute-functions>` is not feasible in either memory or computation time.
 Doing so causes all intermediate data to be fully materialized.
 To facilitate arbitrarily large inputs